 Everyone has an agenda, even me.
 Get all the information.
 Do your own research.
 I know it is time consuming, but the alternative — believing those in power, accepting without question what the current authorities tell you as Truth… yeah, THAT’s never caused any problems before.
 Right?

 While I did enjoy the book, I obviously do not entirely agree with its conclusions.
 I, personally, do believe that humans have had their genetic chemistry spiked by someone else, and I believe that the evidence of this is all around us — but there have been some very powerful interests involved in keeping it secret.
 Remember at the top of this post, I said that I am hiding away from the cancer-causing UV radiation of the summer sun?
 Why do you think it is that no other species on earth seems to have trouble with the local environment (that is, until we come along and fuck it up)?
 Why do you think it is that, despite the idea that all life on earth was created by the same spark of chemistry, only humans have developed to the level that we have?
 Why do we need to change the food sources here before we can consume them?
 We cook our meat, and we have been genetically modifying the local vegetation to make it palatable to us since the beginning of human history when we developed agriculture seemingly out of the blue (oddly enough, right around the same time that these “gods” were allegedly poking their advanced noses into our primitive progress).
 No other species does these things.
+And of all the species on this planet, we’re the only ones that, if left outside without the proper supplies, will die of exposure.

 I do agree with the answer Origin supports for the second question, Where are we going?
 This is the idea that humans are about to merge with the technologies we are creating.
 Tech is evolving exponentially, much faster than we are.
 It could even lead to “eternal life” through cancer-killing nanotechnology and cellular regeneration… the very “eternal life” that all religions seem to have been promising from Day 1 and have yet never really been able to deliver.
 Perhaps this is what our “gods” were talking about thousands of years ago when they first showed up?